Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 ## Part 2-4.
 Statistics / Some NUMBER statements / Some STRING statements

-Welcome to JAE Credit Card.
 Below is the `customers` table showing the list of users for JAE Platinum Card.

 | id  | name     | num-of-checkouts | total-amount-spent | membership-rank | num-of-late-payments |
 | --- | -------- | ---------------- | ------------------ | --------------- | -------------------- |